RyanAlameddine/WireForm/README.md

  - Splitter Example:
    <img src="https://i.imgur.com/XKX1Yov.gif">

+## Library Usage

+Both the WireForm and the WireFormInput libraries are available in the NuGet packages section above.

+If you would like to use the back-end wire and gate simulation framework WireForm in your own project, feel free to check out [this link](https://github.com/RyanAlameddine/WireForm/packages/578229).
+This library supports the ability for you to define gates, wires, and connections as well as create your own custom gates and experiment with propogating electricity through each circuit.

+If you would like to also use the built in input system defined for wireform, use [WireFormInput](https://github.com/RyanAlameddine/WireForm/packages/578231) as well.
+This library was specifically designed to be a separate layer from the drawing and circuitry layers, and thus you are welcome to provide any front-end you want.
+However, WireFormInput provides key functionality transforming key presses and clicks to changes in circuit tool states and easy access to things like circuit properties and circuit actions.

 ## Installation

 Currently, there's no published version of the front-end project, but feel free to build the project on your own.